Konstantin Kisin | How Technology Changes Culture And How We Should Respond | OAP #43

 In the UK, I don't know to the extent to which this is true in your country, but in the UK, it seems like a large percentage of the citizenry have embraced this interference in their lives.

-I have an outsider's perspective, I think.
+And, you know, as someone who comes from that sort of place, I have an outsider's perspective, I think.

-And I'm like, well, yeah, you wouldn't, because it's never happened to you before.
+And I'm like, well, yeah, you wouldn't because it's never happened to you before.

-But but you have a responsibility, I think, to broaden your mind beyond your own experience and to go, what's actually happened in history in the past, what can we learn from?
+But you have a responsibility, I think, to broaden your mind beyond your own experience and to go, what's actually happened in history in the past?

-Uh, and to me, you know, the line we're at now, which is uh essentially moving towards forcing you to put things into your body that you may or may not want to put into it, that is that is a point where I'm like, hold on a second, I'm not sure this is a good idea.
+And to me, the line we're at now, which is essentially moving towards forcing you to put things into your body that you may or may not want to put into it, that is a point where I'm like, hold on a second.

 And I think it should trouble a lot of people.